Undoubtedly the Colonist who was the driving force behind the success of the Ferguson & Urie stained glass company was James Urie.

 “…the procession being the most imposing seen in the borough.
 The employės of Messrs Ferguson & Urie marched in front of the hearse, then came four mourning coaches and upward of fifty vehicles.
 Immediately following the mourning coaches came a hansom, in which the Hon Alfred Deakin was seated, then next in order a buggy containing the deceased gentleman’s council colleagues…”.

-James Urie is buried at the Melbourne General Cemetery with the five children who died as infants and his wife Grace who died in 1899.
+James Urie was buried at the Melbourne General Cemetery with the five children who died as infants, and his wife Grace who died in 1899.

 “James Urie, formerly of Curzon-street, North Melbourne, but latterly of Wellington-street, Flemington, one of the partners of the firm of Messrs.
 Fergusson [sic] and Urie glass importers, Collins-street East, Melbourne, by his will dated, November 24, 1870, and presented for probate by, Messrs.
 Madden and Butler, solicitors, appointed his wife, Grace Hardie, executrix.
 He gave her a life interest in his estate as long as she remains his widow; on her death or re-marriage the estate passes to his children in equal shares.
 ‘The testator died July 21, 1890, and his will was sworn at 34,808 real and £12,798 personal.
 Total, £47,606.”